SLOPE for Sparse Linear Regression:Asymptotics and Optimal Regularization: Introduction

 The rest of the paper is organized as follows.
-In Sec. \ref{sec:Asymptotic-Results}, we first prove the asymptotic separability of the proximal operator associated with $\regu(\vx)$.
-This property allows us to derive our main asymptotic characterization of SLOPE, summarized as Theorem~\ref{thm:asymp_char}.
-Based on this analysis, we present the optimal design of the regularization sequence in Sec. \ref{sec:Oracle-Optimality}.
-Numerical simulations verify our asymptotic characterizations.
-They also demonstrate the superiority of our optimal design over LASSO and a previous sequence design in the literature \cite{su2016slope}.
+In Sec. \ref{sec:Asymptotic-Separability}, we first prove the asymptotic separability of the proximal operator associated with $\regu(\vx)$.
+This property allows us to derive our asymptotic characterization of SLOPE in Sec. \ref{sec:Asymptotic-Characterization}.
+Based on this analysis, we derive the fundamental limit and present the optimal design of the regularizing sequence in Sec. \ref{sec:Oracle-Optimality}.
+Numerical simulations are provided to verify our asymptotic characterizations.
+They also demonstrate the superiority of our optimal regularization over LASSO and BHq sequence in \cite{su2016slope}.
+In Sec. \ref{sec:Proof-of-Main-Results}, we provide the proof of all our main results.
+We conclude the paper in Sec. \ref{sec:Conclusions} and discuss some possible directions for future work.